apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/docs/source/resources_plugin/github.rst

 `Github` is a github resource plugin for pydolphinscheduler.

-When using a local resource plugin, you do not need to use this class explicitly, you only need to add the `resource_plugin` parameter in the task subclass or workflow definition.
+When using a github resource plugin, you only need to add the `resource_plugin` parameter in the task subclass or workflow definition, such as `resource_plugin=Github(prefix="https://github.com/xxx", access_token="ghpxx")`.
-The data type of parameter `resource_plugin` is `ResourcePlugin`
+The token parameter is optional.
+You need to add it when your warehouse is a private warehouse.

+You can view this `document <https://docs.github.com/cn/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-token>`_ when creating a token

 For the specific use of resource plugins, you can see `How to use` in :doc:`./resource-plugin`